stanislav-tkach/filesystem_time/README.md

 ## Testing

-Because of optional dependencies full testing should be performed as `cargo.exe test --features "chrono time"`.
+Because of optional dependencies testing should be performed as `cargo.exe test --features "chrono time"`.

 ## License